Esri/i3s-spec/docs/1.7/IntegratedMesh_ReadMe.md

 # HTTP API Overview 1.7

 Spec version 1.7 is backwards compatible with 1.6.
-For all of our clients to be able to read 1.7, sharedResrouces are included but not used in 1.7.
+For all of our clients to be able to read 1.7, sharedResrouces and nodeDocument are included but not used in 1.7.

 The following API methods are available for Integrated Mesh Scene Layer: